 Even if there is a winning bid, it may be so high that the client finds it unappealing and does not accept.
 The final two columns consider the probability that a mechanized desludging is transacted due to the auction, but for different samples.
-Column (4) looks at whether the client accepts the winning bid and the sample includes the set of all unsubsidized auctions in which at least one bid was placed.
+Column (4) looks at whether the client accepts the winning bid, conditional on there being a winning bid, in unsubsidized auctions.
 Column (5) looks at whether the auction leads to a mechanized desludging transaction and so the sample includes all unsubsidized auctions, whether or not there was a winning bid.
 If there are no bids in that auction, then there is no transaction.

 In both cases, inviting an additional competitive bidder raises the probability the winning bid is accepted by 2-3 pp. Inviting more inactive, naïve, or collusive firms does not significantly raise the probability that the client will accept the desludging offer, conditional on there being at least one bid.
 Swapping inactive bidders for collusive bidders does not increase the likelihood that a winning bid is accepted, conditional on there being a winning bid, presumably because collusive bidders' bids are relatively high (seen in column (4)).
 But, because collusive bidders bid more often than inactive bidders, they increase the likelihood of there being a winning bid, which increases the unconditional likelihood of the auction ending in a mechanized desludging transaction (seen in column (5)).
-If the outcome of interest is whether the auction ends with the client purchasing a mechanized desludging through the auction as in column (5), then swapping out inactive bidders for collusive bidders would be a slight improvement.
+If the outcome of interest is whether the auction ends with the client purchasing a mechanized desludging in that auction as in column (5), then swapping out inactive bidders for collusive bidders would be a slight improvement.
 But, swapping out inactive bidders for competitive bidders would be an even larger and more significant improvement.
 The mean probability that a client receives an offer and accepts the price is 0.30 conditional on there being a winning bid and 0.24 for all auctions including those without bids, respectively.
 Thus the impact of inviting additional competitive bidders is substantial.
 In particular, the probability that the auction leads to a transaction increases by 3 pp for each competitive bidder, relative to a mean probability of 0.24, or a 12.5% increase.